Sutton, Bedfordshire: Public transport

 Centrebus (South) runs bus route no. 190 south to Biggleswade (journey time 14 minutes) and north to Potton, Gamlingay, Everton and Sandy (journey time 35 minutes).
 The service is normally two hourly, daytime only, Monday to Saturday.
 The Ivel Sprinter buses run weekly services to St Neots (no. 193) and Cambridge (no. 3).

 The nearest railway station is Biggleswade.

 Governance

 Sutton Parish Council holds bi-monthly meetings in the village hall.
 There are seven elected councillors.

 Sutton is part of Potton ward for elections to the Central Bedfordshire Unitary Authority.

 Prior to 1894, Sutton was administered as part of the Hundred of Biggleswade.

 From 1894 until 1974 the village was in Biggleswade Rural District and from 1974 to 2009 in Mid Bedfordshire District.

-Wrestlingworth was in the Mid Bedfordshire parliamentary constituency until 1997.
-Now in North East Bedfordshire, the elected member is Richard Fuller of the Conservative Party.
+Sutton was in the Mid Bedfordshire parliamentary constituency until 1997, then in North East Bedfordshire until 2024 and is now a part of North Bedfordshire.
+The elected member is Richard Fuller of the Conservative Party.